foroozandehgroup/nmrpoise/_sources/customcf.rst.txt

 The drawback of this naive approach is that *no information from the incomplete optimisation will be retained*.
 That means that even if you have found a point that is substantially better than the initial point, it will not be saved.

-If you want to (for example) terminate *and* return the best point found so far, please do the following:
+If you want to terminate *and* return the best point found so far, please raise a ``CostFunctionError`` instead of any other exception (such as ``ValueError``).

- 1. Use the Nelder–Mead or MDS optimisers.
-(This behaviour is not possible with BOBYQA as the optimiser is provided by an external package, not built into POISE.)

- 2. Raise a ``CostFunctionError`` instead of any other exception (such as ``ValueError``).

-``CostFunctionError`` takes up to 2 arguments: the number of arguments to supply depends on whether you want to include the last point which caused the error to be raised.
+``CostFunctionError`` takes up to 2 arguments: the number of arguments to supply depends on whether you want to include the final point which caused the error to be raised.

 If you want to discard the last point, i.e. just stop the optimisation right away, then raise a ``CostFunctionError`` with just 1 argument.
 The argument should be the message that you want to display to the user::

     def cost_function():
         cost_fn_value = foo()   # whatever calculation you want here
         if some_bad_condition:
-           raise CostFunctionError("Some bad thing happened!")
+           raise CostFunctionError("Some bad condition occurred!")
         return cost_fn_value

 It is possible, and probably advisable, to use this string to show the user helpful information (further steps to take, or the value of the cost function, for example).